golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

 #### 3.1.4 Validation

-- must attach `Settings` NFT in reference inputs
+- must attach `Settings` NFT in reference inputs.

 - _version_ in Parameter must be greater than or equal to 0 and must have same value as `Settings.version`.

-- validate that `mint_governor` withdrawal validator (`mint_v1` withdrawal validator) is executed
+- validate that `mint_governor` withdrawal validator (`mint_v1` withdrawal validator) is executed.

 ### 3.2 `mint_v1` withdrawal validator

-This is withdrawal validator which must be executed in order to mint H.A.L.
-NFT.
+This is withdrawal validator which must be executed in order to mint (or burn) H.A.L.
+NFTs.
 This is used not to change H.A.L.
 NFT's policy id whenever we update minting engine's logic.

 #### 3.2.1 Parameter

 - _minting_data_script_hash_: This is script hash of `minting_data` spending validator.

-  > This implies that whenever `minting_data` spending validator is updated, we must update `mint_v1` withdrawal validator also.
+  > NOTE: whenever `minting_data` spending validator is updated, we must update `mint_v1` withdrawal validator also.

 #### 3.2.2 Datum